Auto-PINN: Understanding and Optimizing Physics-Informed Neural Architecture

 \subsection{Comparison Results}

 The results are shown in Figure \ref{fig4}.
-Compared with the two baseline methods, the results show that Auto-PINN is more stable, as can be seen from the mostly shorter bar lengths.
+Compared with the two baseline methods, the results show that Auto-PINN is more stable, as can be seen from the concentrated distributions.
 However, the Random Search and HyperOpt suffer from very large performance variances frequently.
-Meanwhile, Auto-PINN is capable of finding the architectures with good performance.
-In most cases, the architectures with the smallest error values, i.e., the bottom of the bars, found by Auto-PINN matches or exceeds the performances of the baseline methods.
+Meanwhile, Auto-PINN is capable of finding architectures with good performance.
+In most cases, the architectures with the median error values found by Auto-PINN match or exceed the performances of the baseline methods with fewer search trials.
 In summary, Auto-PINN outperforms the baseline methods in both stability and accuracy with fewer search trials.